RDProjectOfficial/Scripts/README.md

 # Scripts
-Useful Scripts for some situations
+Useful Scripts for Linux & Windows platforms
+Made for personal use